 Ten Storytellers from across America were selected from a nationwide open-call for submissions, sharing their Vietnamese American experiences in celebration of Asian American Pacific Islander Heritage month.
 Each Storyteller shares their very personal experiences in the form of monologues, music, poetry, art and more.
 Featuring Lynn Kim Do, Julian Saporiti, Hop Nguyen, Kavi Vu, Lauren Nguyen, Trammy Lai, Cindy Nguyen, David Kaizen, Dieu Ngoc Nguyen, and Quentin Nguyen-Duy.
-Thank you WHRO Public Media, Asian Women Giving Circle and Asia Nation of Live Nation for making this virtual event possible.
+Thank you WHRO Public Media, Asian Women Giving Circle and Asia Nation of Live Nation for making this event possible.

 Visit our website to view the 2020 Mỹ Việt Story Slam event.